Villa Volta

 Villa Volta is an attraction in the amusement park Efteling in the Netherlands.
 It is a rare type of ride known as a madhouse, a variation of a haunted house, where the visitors get the illusion that either the building, the visitors themselves or both are turned upside down.
-It has been designed by Ton van de Ven and was built by Vekoma in 1996.
-At the time it was the first of its sort; nowadays the concept has been taken over by a number of other amusement parks.
+It was designed by Ton van de Ven and was built by Vekoma in 1996.

 Characteristics

 When entering the house, there are two small waiting areas where a story is told about the house getting cursed, turning it upside down ever since.
 The story of Villa Volta is based on the legend of the buckriders, a fierce and merciless gang of robbers that was active in the Kempen in the Dutch provinces of North Brabant (where The Efteling is located) and Limburg and the bordering Belgian provinces of Brabant and Limburg.
 It was told that they had made a pact with the devil and flew through the sky on the backs of goats.
 They would mark the doors of the farms and houses where they would come and rob the place to warn the inhabitants.

 Villa Volta is supposed to be the home of the leader of the goat riders, Hugo van den Loonsche Duynen, who inhabits the second waiting room as an animatronic.
 The house and Hugo were cursed by a mysterious woman after robbing the Abbey of Postel.
 She can be seen on top of the house swinging her arms on the wind.
 The woman tells Hugo:

 “Nowhere in your house, nor in any other place in the world, will you find peace.
 Only when a noble person with the clear conscience like that of a newborn child enters your house will you find peace in your home and in your heart.”